 What Are Spleen Injuries?

 The spleen is located in the upper left area of your belly and sits behind and below the stomach.
-Most spleen injuries are caused by blunt trauma from a car crash, fall, bike wreck, or any other activity that causes a hard blow to the abdomen.
+Most spleen injuries are caused by blunt trauma from a car crash, fall, bike wreck or any other activity that causes a hard blow to the abdomen.
 A penetrating spleen injury may also result from a gunshot wound or sharp object that tears and cuts the spleen.

 The spleen is an important organ in the body, but you can live without it.

-• The spleen filters and removes old blood cells and bacteria.
+- The spleen filters and removes old blood cells and bacteria.

-• The spleen also makes red blood cells and is important in helping the body fight infection.
+- The spleen also makes red blood cells and is important in helping the body fight infection.

 Sometimes the spleen is so badly injured that it will not stop bleeding on its own.
 In these rare cases surgery is needed to remove the spleen.

+Sometimes the spleen is so badly injured that it will not stop bleeding on its own.
+In these rare cases, surgery is needed to remove the spleen.
 If your child has surgery, they will not be allowed to eat after surgery for some time.
 However, they will be given an IV (a small tube in their vein) for fluid hydration.
 They may also have a nasogastric tube (a tube through the nose into the stomach) after surgery to keep their stomach empty.
+Your child will be watched closely for any bleeding in the ICU after surgery for several days, then move to a general care unit as healing continues.

 Wound and Skin Care

 Your child may shower or take a tub bath, but may need help for several days after going home.
-Check with your provider about taking baths if your child has had surgery.
+Check with your provider about taking baths if your child had surgery.
 If your child has cuts or scrapes on the skin from other injuries, wash the areas with warm, soapy water and pat dry.
-If your child has stitches, follow the specific instructions on caring for them.
+If your child has stitches, follow the specific instructions for caring for them.

 Activity after a Spleen Injury